PhongSeow/PigTools/Src/DotNet/PigCmdLib/PigCmdLib/Readme.md

 # PigCmdLib

-Application of calling operating system commands and call file.
+Simplify process calls, command line read and write operations, host operating system commands, and other functions.

  - Get enhancements for parent and child processes
  - A series of console functions, including reading lines, whether to select, simple menus, etc.